rockettheme/docs/Docs/joomla/extensions/rokweather/rokweather_use.md

 Using RokWeather
 -----

 RokWeather is a highly configurable module that allows you to control the various aspects of its appearance and functions.
-Not only does this module configurable in the backend, but you can double-click the location from the frontend and change it without having to access the administrator account at all.
+Not only is this module configurable in the backend, but you can double-click the location from the frontend and change it without having to access the administrator account at all.
 This is a small, but useful function that users can take advantage of.

 ### Basic Options